SuikaSibyl/SIByLEngine/README.md

 # install additional packages for examples
 pip install matplotlib
 ```

+Meanwhile, we highly recommend installing the [Vulkan SDK](https://vulkan.lunarg.com/sdk/home#windows),
+as it helps with debugging.

+Our examples assume that the Vulkan SDK is properly installed.
+If you prefer to work without Vulkan SDK, you need to comment out the line containing `core.rhi.EnumContextExtension.DEBUG_UTILS` in our `common.py` file.
+Additionally, you may need to install [shader-slang](https://github.com/shader-slang/slang) separately.

 ## Examples
 To run the examples, please download this repository.